Semi-ATE/QScreenCast/README.md

 A library that exposes a no-nonsense screen caster behind a QToolButton to be incorporated in any application.

+## Work in progress

+**Force majeure :** Currently QScreenCast only works on windows! 😭

+QScreenCast needs the [Qt Multimedia](https://doc.qt.io/qt-5/multimediaoverview.html) module.
+- On **conda-forge** we have a [pyqt==5.12.3](https://anaconda.org/conda-forge/pyqt), which is semi-broken because for windows the Multimedia module is present, but for Linux & macOS they it is not ... 🙈 🙉 🙊
+- On **anaconda** the situation is even worse, as there the latest [pyqt==5.9.2](https://anaconda.org/anaconda/pyqt) and the Multimedia module is omitted all toghether. 😩
+- On **PyPi** the situation is different, there one can use [PyQt**5**==5.15.4](https://pypi.org/project/PyQt5/) and there (I presume) the Multimedia module is available ... however that opens [yet another can of worms](https://www.youtube.com/watch?v=Ul79ihg41Rs) ...

+That being said, [conda-forge/pyqt](https://github.com/conda-forge/pyqt-feedstock/issues) is working on a 5.15 with all the goodies for all platforms (including [M1](https://www.apple.com/mac/m1/) 😍) but the ETA for that is mid 2021.

+The current implementation is a fist (granted a bit naive) attempt, but we are gearing up to make a second iteration, this time by using [GStreamer](https://gstreamer.freedesktop.org/) under the hood! 😎

 ## Installation

 ### conda/mamba (preferred)